Andrea Wechsler: Education and Professional Career

-Andrea Wechsler attended school in Ulm and Munich and passed her A-levels at the Maria-Ward-Gymnasium in Munich (1997).
+Andrea Wechsler was born in Ulm.
+She attended school in Ulm and Munich and passed her A-levels at the Maria-Ward-Gymnasium in Munich (1997).
 After her time at school, she studied law at the University of Oxford (1997-2000) (Somerville College), at Peking University.
-(2000-2001), Columbia University School of Law (2001–2002) and at the Ludwig Maximilian University of Munich (2005–2006), as well as a doctorate at the Ludwig Maximilian University of Munich (2011).
+(2000-2001), Columbia University School of Law (2001–2002) and at LMU Munich (2005–2006), as well as a doctorate at LMU Munich (2011).
 Andrea Wechsler worked as a management consultant at McKinsey & Company (2003–2005) and as a research associate and speaker at the Max Planck Institute for Innovation and Competition in Munich (2008–2011).
 From 2011 to 2013, she was a Max Weber Fellow at the European University Institute (EUI) in Florence, before taking up a professorship in private commercial law at Pforzheim University. in 2013.
 She also held the office of Prorector for Strategic University Development from 2017 to 2020 and has headed the ‘GründerWERK’ – Center for Business Start-ups at Pforzheim University and the Design Factory Pforzheim since 2015.
 Andrea Wechsler was a member of the Baden-Württemberg Consumer Commission as a scientist.

 Political career

 Andrea Wechsler was active in the ‘Junge Union’ of Bavaria and the CSU as a teenager.
 In 2012, she joined the CDU Baden-Württemberg.
-Within her party, Andrea Wechsler is on the board of the Ludwigsburg CDU and deputy district chair of the Ludwigsburg CDU district association burg.
+Within her party, Andrea Wechsler is on the board of the Ludwigsburg CDU and deputy district chair of the Ludwigsburg CDU district association.
 She is on the board of both the Ludwigsburg Women's Union and the Nordwürttemberg District Women's Union.
 She is chair of the CDU state committee for economics and transformation and an assessor on the state board of MIT Baden-Württemberg.
 On May 13, 2023, Andrea Wechsler was nominated as the top candidate of the CDU Baden-Württemberg for the 2024 European Parliament election and, as such, was elected to the European Parliament.
 She thus replaced Rainer Wieland, who had been the top candidate for many years, at the top of the state list for the European elections.